-As of 31 December 2012 and 2011 other financial assets were represented by short-term bank deposits and restricted cash and were as following:
+As of 31 December 2013 and 2012 other financial assets were represented by short-term financial institution deposits and restricted cash denominated in UAH.
+The weighted average interest rate for the deposits was 3% as of 31 December 2013 and 9% as of 31 December 2012.